 - Interactive content

 - Palpable content

-To understand better how content models are located on a web page and how they interact just look at the illustration below.
+To understand better how content models located on a web page and how they interact look at the illustration below.

-As you can see, content models can overlap, and it means that there are elements belonging to several categories in the meantime.
-For example, sectioning, heading, phrasing, embedded, interactive and a part of metadata content refer to flow content.
+As you can see, content models can overlap, and it means that elements are belonging to several categories in the meantime.
+For example, sectioning, heading, phrasing, embedded, interactive, and a part of metadata content refer to flow content.
 Metadata and interactive content in certain cases may refer to phrasing content.

 There are also elements, that are used for specific purposes, for example for defining forms.
-Such kind of elements do not refer to any of the above mentioned content models.
+Such kind of elements does not refer to any of the content mentioned above models.

-Elements belonging to the metadata content category contain information about HTML document, set up links to other documents, define the presentation or the behavior of the document.
+Elements belonging to the metadata content category contain information about HTML document, set up links to other resources, define the presentation or the behavior of it.
 These elements are not displayed on the web page.

 Elements belonging to the flow content category are typically those used in the body of an HTML document (enclosed inside the <body></body> tags).